No meme is safe.

 Now some of the boys were from Louisiana — the Louisiana Tigers, they were called; right devils in battle, and none too well-behaved outside of it.
 And they’d heard of a farmer named Maunsel White from out by Ayers Island who brewed a sauce from Tabasco peppers.

 They had some shipped up from home with the next train load of replacements, and it was a treat on the march north toward Gettysburg.
 Reports have it that it worked an almost magical cure on the meat, which eventually stopped its twitching and laid down flat for the cooks.
-Unfortunately for them, they returned south with such unseemly haste that two full casks of the sauce were left on the northern bank of the Potomac down at White’s Ferry.
+Unfortunately for the Reb Army, they returned south with such unseemly haste that two full casks of the sauce were left on the northern bank of the Potomac down at White’s Ferry.

-Now, the official company history will dispute the source of the recipe, but nobody contests that, when Maryland native Edmund McIlhenny returned to Louisiana after the War, he started manufacture and distribution of Tabasco sauce straightaway, and it was quite popular among returning veterans.
+Now, the official company history will dispute the source of the recipe, but nobody contests that, when Maryland native Edmund McIlhenny moved to Louisiana after the War, he started manufacture and distribution of Tabasco sauce straightaway, and it was quite popular among returning veterans.

 But the poor Union boys had to make do with A1 sauce, which somehow (God only knows how) stayed in production until Kraft bought the license some years later.